theupdateframework/taps/tap4.md

 ### Feature: Unix-Style Target Filename Pattern Matching (Wildcards)

-A normal delegation in TUF 1.0 features target filename matching either by filename prefix or by Unix-style filename pattern matching.
-The same option will be made available for pinning.
+A normal (targets) delegation in TUF 1.0 features target filename matching either by filename prefix or by Unix-style filename pattern matching.
+The same option is made available for pinning.

 ## Pinned Metadata
 Pinned metadata lives in a specific default directory, sharing the same layout as a "normal" repo but nested within a prefix namespace, e.g.